 How do I know if I need TMJ treatment?

 Request a consultation in our office, and we will evaluate your smile to determine if you require TMJ treatment.
 Symptoms like teeth clenching and grinding, jaw pain, and tooth wear are tell-tale signs of a TMJ disorder.
 It is important to seek help if the pain and discomfort are interfering with your everyday life.

 Stress, arthritis, jaw injury, and tooth misalignment are some of the most common causes of TMJ disorders.
 A misaligned bite or crooked teeth can trigger TMJ symptoms like teeth clenching and grinding.
 Be aware of these causes and any dental symptoms that may arise so we can treat you as soon as possible.

 Do you want to treat jaw pain or chronic headaches?
-Call 410.324.2294 or schedule an appointment online for TMJ treatment.
+Call 410.324.2294 or request an appointment online for TMJ treatment in Towson, MD.
 Feel free to ask any questions you may have about your TMJ treatment with Dr. Boenning or Dr. Dancykier.
 They will be happy to help.